Getting a group access token

 apionly.
 Nothing else is needed. - Click Create group access token.

 - Copy the token now — GitLab shows it only once.
-Then paste it into the publisher on the sign-in step.
+Then paste it into the publisher on the connect step.

 Keep it safe